 A Peel case adds a thin layer of protection against scratches and small drops.
 It was the iPhone case for people who didn’t like iPhone cases.
 It didn’t offer as much protection as other bulkier cases, but luckily some people thought the tradeoff was worth it.

 One of the biggest features that resonated the most was the lack of branding on the case.
-Creating an iPhone case that was “branding-free” was a part of the design philosophy from the beginning.
-I hated it when a logo (prominent or not) was visible in almost every other case.
+That was a part of the design philosophy from the beginning.
+When I was looking for an iPhone case the ones I gravitated towards were the ones with less obvious branding.
 I made the product that I would want to buy.

 The Early Years